 So when other brands were promoting political messages during the Super Bowl and receiving backlash for doing so, BarkBox stayed true to its goal of simply being the place to go to for amusing dog posts.
 During the game, the brand posted a video of dogs that look like Patriots’ quarterback Tom Brady and generated nearly two million views and 16,786 shares.

-It would be easy to dismiss BarkBox’s social success as a side effect of being a pet company, but it still sees far greater engagement online that competitors Petsmart and Petco, which also feature pooches in their posts.
+It would be easy to dismiss BarkBox’s social success as a side effect of being a pet company, but it still sees far greater engagement online than competitors Petsmart and Petco, which also feature pooches in their posts.
 Between Jan.
 1 to Feb.
 11, BarkBox saw a significantly higher number of likes, comments and shares on Facebook, where it posts at least six times a day, according to Unmetric.

 Twitter is another platform on which BarkBox shines.
 Despite not having as many followers as Petsmart or Petco, it still generates the most replies, retweets and favorited tweets.
 BarkBox makes up for its smaller Twitter following on Instagram, where it has twice as many followers than the major brands combined.